£

 Consolidation therapy

-If you reach remission from your induction therapy (no leukaemia cells can be seen in your bone marrow or blood under the microscope) then you'll have consolidation therapy to give you the best chance of staying in remission.
+Consolidation therapy is the next step.
+First, you need to have reached remission from induction therapy.
+This means no leukaemia cells are visible in your bone marrow or blood under the microscope.
+Consolidation therapy gives you the best chance of staying in remission.

-At this stage, your doctors will perform a full assessment, looking at the genetic profile of your AML and response to treatment so far.
-The aim of this is to work out the risk of the leukaemia coming back in the future.
+At this stage, your doctors will perform a full assessment.
+They’ll look at the genetic profile of the AML and its response to treatment so far.
+Their aim is to work out the risk of the leukaemia coming back in the future:

 Consolidation aims to stop the AML coming back by killing any leukaemia cells that may remain.
 Without consolidation treatment, the AML is much more likely to come back.